microsoft/kafka-connect-cosmosdb/doc/README_Sink.md

 ### Configuration

 ### Post Processors
+You can apply an optional chain of post processors to modify & transform the JSON after it has been read from Kafka but before it is written to Cosos DB.

+There are currently 2 processors to choose from:

+DocumentIdSinkPostProcessor: uses the configured strategy (explained below) to insert an id field
+SelectorSinkPostProcessor: <<>>

+Further post processors can be implemented based on the provided abstract base class PostPrJsonPostProcessor.

+The **connect.cosmosdb.sink.post-processor** configuration property allows you to customize the post processor chain applied to the converted records before they are written to the sink.
+Set the value of this config property to a comma separated list of fully qualified class names which provide the post processor implementations, either existing ones or new/customized ones, the example below will register both DocumentIdSinkPostProcessor and the SelectorSinkPostProcessor :

+connect.cosmosdb.sink.post-processor="com.microsoft.azure.cosmosdb.kafka.connect.processor.sink.DocumentIdSinkPostProcessor,com.microsoft.azure.cosmosdb.kafka.connect.processor.sink.SelectorSinkPostProcessor"

 #### DocumentIdSinkPostProcessor
-In Cosmos DB *id*, in the root of your JSON document, is a required property for every document.
-If the source JSON coming from Kafka does not contain an *id* property this Post Processor can be used to insert a new *id* property.
+In Cosmos DB an *id* field, in the root of your JSON document, is a required property for every document.
+Cosmos DB will automatically generate a new *id* field with a UUID as its value if you attempt to create a document with no *id* property.
+This post processor can be used to set the value of the *id* field if you want to change this default behaviour.

-You can use another field in the source JSON document as the value of the new *id* property.
+You can use the value of any field from the source by setting the **connect.cosmosdb.sink.post-processor.documentId.field** configuration property.
-If the configured source field exists in the source data a new *id* will be created with this value.
-If the source field cannot be found, the value of the new *id* field will be set to 'null'.
+If this field exists the value of this field is used.
+If this field cannot be found, then the value of the new *id* field will be set to 'null'.

 ##### Example
 source JSON